olli-suoniemi/grade-python/README.md

 * `unittest-capture`

-    Wrapper around `capture` and `unittest` python module.
+    Wrapper around `capture` and `unittest` Python module.
     Adds `/exercise` to `PYTHONPATH`.
     Does execute `err-to-out` if there is no errors.

 * `unittest-testcase [-t title] [-p points] [-s skip] [unittest arguments]`

-    Wrapper around `testcase` and `unittest` python module.
+    Wrapper around `testcase` and `unittest` Python module.
     Adds `/exercise` to `PYTHONPATH`.
-    Arguments are passed to `testcase` and unittest arguments for the python module.
+    Arguments are passed to `testcase` and unittest arguments for the Python module.
     Check `testcase` documentation in [grading-base](https://github.com/apluslms/grading-base).

 * `python-compile-all`

     Alias for `python3 -m compileall`.
-    Use it to validate python syntax of input files before tests.
+    Use it to validate Python syntax of input files before tests.

 * `run-all-unittests [-S] [-p points_per_test_class]`